garencheckley/podexp/README.md

 This improvement transforms the podcast generation process from a single-query approach to a multi-stage research project, resulting in significantly more comprehensive, nuanced, and well-sourced podcast episodes.
 Shorter podcasts (1-2 minutes) receive focused research with fewer follow-up queries, while longer episodes (5-10 minutes) trigger more extensive research with additional follow-up searches to ensure appropriate depth of coverage.

+### In-Place Prompt Editing
+The system now allows users to edit podcast prompts directly from the podcast detail page:

+- **Intuitive Editing Interface**: Edit prompts directly from the podcast detail page without navigating away
+- **Real-time Updates**: Changes to prompts are immediately reflected in the system
+- **Improved Workflow**: Simplifies the process of refining podcast generation instructions
+- **Error Handling**: Robust error management ensures prompt updates are reliable
+- **User-Friendly Controls**: Clear editing interface with save and cancel options
+- **Responsive Design**: Works well on both desktop and mobile devices

+This feature enhances the user experience by making it easier to iterate on podcast prompts until they generate the desired content.
+Users can now make quick adjustments to prompts after seeing the results of previous episodes, allowing for a more efficient creative process without leaving the podcast detail view.

 ### TTS Compatibility Improvements
 The system now features enhanced compatibility with Text-to-Speech (TTS) technology: